Mentoring Matters Mentor Training

 - Have a GP approve suitability to be a mentor to an adolescent (where applicable).

-- Complete a Child, Youth and Family check (where relevant eg, in New Zealand).
+- Complete a Child, Youth and Family check (where relevant such as in New Zealand).

 - On completion of the Mentor Training Program, attend a one-on-one interview with a Program staff member to review the Mentor Training and discuss aspects of the mentoring journey, as well as giving Program staff an opportunity to decide whether or not the mentor is suitable for mentoring a student in that particular program.
 Mentors are presented with a Certificate of Attendance at the completion of the Mentor Training program.